 Youth Baseball in the Urban Core

-In partnership with South Bend Cubs Foundation and other local organizations, this new field will primarily host baseball leagues and clinics for South Bend youth from the urban core.
+In partnership with the Boys and Girls Club, South Bend Schools, and other local organizations, this new field will primarily host baseball leagues and clinics for South Bend youth from the urban core.
 There is currently no quality, public-use field in inner city South Bend.

 Beautiful parks and amenities build neighborhoods and bring people together.
 This uniquely designed and beautifully constructed field will be another step forward in the renewal of Southeast Neighborhood.